 Navigate the Las Vegas Strip with the help of these monorails that run between SLS Las Vegas and the MGM Grand, Bellagio and Monte Carlo (with a stop at Crystals),Treasure Island and the Mirage, and Excalibur and Mandalay Bay.

-Las Vegas Monorail (MGM Grand to Sahara)
+Las Vegas Monorail (MGM Grand to SLS Las Vegas)

 Mirage-Treasure Island Tram

 The Mirage-Treasure Island tram runs between 7 a.m. - 2 a.m., daily.
 The tram arrives just about every 15 minutes and the ride lasts about two to four minutes.